Admission for the January 2025 academic session is ongoing Apply Now!

 Environmental Health and Public Health Laws2

-• Identify potential health hazards to the community of exposure to biological, chemical, and physical pollutants;
+• Identify potential health hazards to the community from exposure to biological, chemical, and physical pollutants.

-• Explain the scope of public health laws and their focus; and
+• Explain the scope of public health laws and their focus.

 • Describe the process of environmental health law enforcement.